 What are the processes of building a wheel?

 Building a wheel involves the following steps, some of which are repeated many times until the wheel is finished.
 How many repetitions depends on how perfect you want your finished wheel.

-- Measuring (or researching) specific dimensions of the rim and hub.
+- Measuring (or searching) to determine specific dimensions of your rim and hub.

 - Use an online spoke calculator to determine spoke lengths based on the above measurements.
 Spoke lengths vary in increments of 2mm.

 - Lacing the wheels (ie. fitting spokes into hub and rim).